vinceskahan/v5wiki/Understanding-permissions.md

 ### Binding to a network port

-If you use the `interceptor` driver listen on port 80, you might have problems when you run `weewxd` as a non-root user.
+If you use the `interceptor` driver to listen on port 80, you might have problems when you run `weewxd` as a non-root user.
 This is because only root is allowed to bind to ports lower than 1024.

 For Linux systems, your options include: